 How to Use AI to Generate Pinterest Content Ideas

-One of the most useful applications of AI for Pinterest is content ideation.
-When you’re staring at a blank content calendar and trying to figure out what to pin next, AI can give you a starting point fast.
+One of the most useful jobs for AI on Pinterest is content ideas.
+When you’re staring at a blank content calendar trying to work out what to pin next, AI gives you a starting point fast.

 The prompt: